-A stock market quote gives the price and other essential information about a particular stock and its recent trading activity (just how recent depends on the quote provider) as quoted on an exchange.
-This data might include its bid and ask price, trading volume, yield, or other information.
+A stock market quote gives the price and other essential information about a particular stock and its recent trading activity as quoted on an exchange.
+This data might include its bid and ask price, trading volume, yield, and other information.

 Both buyers and sellers require data about a particular stock to make a decision and execute a trade.
 At the very least they'll need the name of the stock, its ticker symbol, agreed-upon price, and number of shares to buy or sell.

-- 52-Week High and Low (or Range): These two numbers record the highest and lowest price the stock traded at during the last 52-week period but does not include the previous trading day.
+- 52-week high and low (or range): These two numbers record the highest and lowest price at which the stock traded during the previous 52-week period but does not include the previous trading day.
 The numbers may be adjusted for stock payouts or large dividends.

-- Stock Symbol (SYM): The stock name, often abbreviated, and the stock symbol.
+- Stock symbol (SYM): This is the stock name, often abbreviated, and the stock ticker symbol.
 You can find the stock symbol for a given company on many financial websites by simply typing the name of the company; the site will return its symbol.

-- Dividend (DIV): A dividend is when a company pays a portion of its profits to its shareholders.
-Unless noted in a footnote, this reflects the annual dividend based on the last regular disbursement.
+- Dividend (DIV): A dividend is a portion of profits paid to a company's shareholders.
+Unless noted in a footnote, this reflects the annual price per share based on the last regular disbursement.

-- Yield Percentage (Yld%): The yield percentage is the dividends or other disbursements paid to stockholders as a percentage of the stock’s price.
+- Yield percentage (Yld%): The yield percentage expresses the dividends and any other disbursements paid to stockholders as a percentage of the stock’s price.

-- Sales Volume (Sales 100s): The total amount of stock sold that day expressed in hundreds.
+- Sales volume (Sales 100s): This shows the total amount of stock sold that day expressed in hundreds.
 In other words, sales volume is expressed with two zeros missing.
-For example, if the number reported is 1959, that means sales volume for that stock was 195,900 for the day.
+For example, if the number reported is 1,959, that means sales volume for that stock was 195,900 for the day.

-- High: Highest price paid for the stock during the previous day.
+- High: This is the highest price paid for the stock during the previous day.

-- Low: Lowest price paid for the stock during the previous day.
+- Low: This is the lowest price paid for the stock during the previous day.

-- Last (or Close): The last price the stock traded on that day.
-It does not mean that is the price the stock will open at that price the next day.
+- Last (or close): This is the last price the stock traded on that day.
+It does not mean that is the price at which the stock will open the next day.

-- Change: The difference between the last trade and the previous day's price.
+- Change: This describes the difference between the last trade and the previous day's price.

-- Year-to-Date Percentage Change (YTD% CHG): This number is the stock price percentage change for the calendar year.
-The percentage is adjusted for stock splits and dividends over 10 percent.
+- Year-to-date percentage change (YTD% CHG): This number is the stock price percentage change for the calendar year.
+The percentage is adjusted for stock splits and dividends of more than 10%.

 You may also notice some footnotes throughout the listings.
-These point out any number of extraordinary circumstances, such as new highs or lows, the first day of trading, unusual dividend, and so forth.
+These point out any number of extraordinary circumstances, such as new highs or lows, the first day of trading, unusual dividends, and so forth.